Ackerman in Choctaw County, Mississippi — The American South (East South Central)

 Another Ackerman area native, singer-guitarist Therley "Speedy" Ashford, was born February 4, 1910, north of town near the Natchez Trace.
 Ashford later lived in Water Valley, Grenada, and Roxie before settling in Memphis around 1949.
 His only recordings, made in 1973 as part of the duo "Speedy & Red" with guitarist Willie "Little Red" Holmes, were released in England on the album Downhome Blues in 1984.
 Ashford died in September 1980.
 The French Camp/Weir area was home to another group of blues musicians, including Big Lucky Carter, who enjoyed belated recognition for his original blues in the 1990s, and R. Lee Miller.

 Location.
 33° 18.607′ N, 89° 10.245′ W. Marker is in Ackerman, Mississippi, in Choctaw County.
-Marker is at the intersection of West Main Street and Commerce Street, on the left when traveling west on West Main Street.
-Touch for map.
-Marker is at or near this postal address: West Main Street, Ackerman MS 39735, United States of America.
-Touch for directions.
+Marker is on East Main Street east of South Commerce Street, on the right when traveling east.
+Touch for map Touch for directions.

 Credits.
-This page was last revised on August 30, 2017.
-This page originally submitted on January 1, 2012, by Jeff Lovorn of Florence, Mississippi.
-This page has been viewed 529 times since then and 9 times this year.
-Photos: 1, 2. submitted on January 1, 2012, by Jeff Lovorn of Florence, Mississippi. • Craig Swain was the editor who published this page.
+This page was last revised on January 20, 2020.
+It was originally submitted on January 1, 2012, by Jeff Lovorn of Florence, Mississippi.
+This page has been viewed 583 times since then and 23 times this year.
+Photos: 1, 2. submitted on January 1, 2012, by Jeff Lovorn of Florence, Mississippi.
+3, 4. submitted on October 7, 2019, by Mark Hilton of Montgomery, Alabama. • Craig Swain was the editor who published this page.